 Indexes any type of content, including content from external systems, using the search web service and an open protocol based on Atom.
 The index is located in your server domain, and your search feature has direct access to these through the local API.

-You should consider the following limitations when implementing Optimizely Search:
+You should consider the following limitations when implementing Optimizely Search & Navigation:

-- Optimizely Search does not index blocks in content areas.
+- Optimizely Search & Navigation does not index blocks in content areas.
 Often these blocks contain linked references to other content and, therefore, do not need to be indexed.
-If you need to index actual block content, Optimizely Search cannot deliver this.
+If you need to index actual block content, Optimizely Search & Navigation cannot deliver this.

 - In a load-balanced environment, the supported scenario is to install the search service on one of the machines, and configure that machine in the search settings for other machines.

-The following options are available when implementing search queries in Optimizely CMS:
+The following options are available when implementing search queries in CMS:

 You can build your own queries to ask the Optimizely Search Index by grouping together different queries to find what you are looking for.
 You can use the following CMS-specific queries: